What is agile?

 - Best architectures, requirements, and designs emerge from self-organizing teams

 - Regularly, the team reflects on how to become more effective and adjusts accordingly

 Who is implementing Agile?

 The experiment initially started with single teams and expanded to a group of teams in a more large scale organization.
 One of the organizations that build their product based on Agile principles and values today is Spotify.
 They started with scrum for their first initial product and as the platform grows, they prove that agile could tackle the need of their user.

 It’s good that their first platform builds on scrum where everything is planned and define, so they didn’t lose focus on what they tried to achieve and present to the public.
 But once the user and team grow significantly, the pivot to Agile development method really help them to understand more about their user and rapidly provide the right product to their market.

-Spotify shows a great example of how to grow a product with the approach that can satisfy both stakeholder and the end user using the Agile method.
+Spotify shows a great example of how to grow a product with an approach that can satisfy both stakeholders and the end-user using the Agile method.